JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/PARKING.md

 (opposite direction of Ponce City Market & Dancing Goats Coffee)
  * *There is a small parking lot at the intersection of Kennesaw and North Avenue for a professional building that is usually empty in the evenings and weekends.*
+* There are other side streets off of Glen Iris and North Avenue that you can try also
 * **I don't advise you to park in Dancing Goats lot**, as it is private.
 The security for Ponce Springs Market is very strict about this.